Big Brother Canada: Notable contestants

 In total, there have been 164 HouseGuests to compete in Big Brother Canada.
 In addition to this, there have been seven potential HouseGuests that did not enter the house and eight HouseGuests that have competed in two seasons.
 Season one HouseGuests Jillian MacLaughlin and Emmett Blois went on to participate in the fourth season of The Amazing Race Canada; the duo came in second place.
 Blois later went on to enter the Big Brother Mzansi house in South Africa as a guest; he remained in house for a week, attempting to cause trouble among the contestants.
 Demetres Giannitsos and Dane Rupert hold the record for the most Head of Household wins in a single season with five, while Kevin Martin, Adam Pike and combined HouseGuests Nick & Phil Paquette hold the record for most Power of Veto wins in a single season with four.
 Giannitsos, Martin, Paquette brothers, Pike, and Rupert are all also tied for the most total competition wins in a single season, with seven each.
 Martin, alongside HouseGuests Ashleigh Wood, Kaela Grant, Rohan Kapoor and Todd Clements are the only HouseGuests to win three consecutive Power of Veto competitions.
 Anthony Douglas has spent the most time in the house of any HouseGuest, with a total of 138 days.
 Douglas is also the first contestant to make it to Final 2 in two seasons and was runner-up for both.
 Season 9 winner Tychon Carter-Newman is the first black houseguest to win Big Brother Canada, and the second (after Celebrity Big Brother 2 winner Tamar Braxton) to win a season of Big Brother in North America.

-Spin-offs
+Companion shows

 Following the announcement of the series, it was confirmed that the spin-off series Big Brother Canada: After Dark, would air alongside the show.
 Originating from the United States show of the same name, it provided a live look into the house and aired on Slice.
 The series began airing exclusively online following the fourth season.
 The Big Brother Side Show began airing alongside the second season of the show in 2014.
 Originally hosted by Cox alongside former HouseGuests Gary Levy and Peter Brown, the show featured interviews with the weekly evicted HouseGuest and aired immediately following the eviction episodes.
 It was confirmed in 2016 that Sarah Hanlon would replace Levy as co-host of the series.
 The show was cancelled in 2017 prior to the fifth season of Big Brother Canada, and was replaced instead by a Facebook chat with Cox following each eviction episode.